 Applies to trihexyphenidyl: oral capsule extended release, oral elixir, oral tablet

-Along with its needed effects, trihexyphenidyl (the active ingredient contained in Artane) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by trihexyphenidyl (the active ingredient contained in Artane).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking trihexyphenidyl:Rare
+You should check with your doctor immediately if any of these side effects occur when taking trihexyphenidyl:Rare

 - Abdominal or stomach cramps or pain